-If you have high blood pressure, you should avoid all types of pizza.
+Stay away from all types of pizza if you have high blood pressure.
 The mix of bread, tomato sauce, cheese, pepperoni, and deli can quickly increase your sodium intake.
 What’s more, producers add even more salt to frozen pizzas to preserve their flavor when cooked.

 So, 1/4 of a frozen pizza can have up to 500mg sodium.
 The amount increases if the crust is thicker and there are more toppings.